-When the unit is powered up, it checks to see if a PUK (Power Up Key) exists in the Flash memory of the unit.
+When the unit is powered up, it checks to see if a PUK (power up key) exists in the FLASH of the unit.
 If it does not find a PUK, it is not possible to use the VXN service to transport transaction requests.
 If this parameter is set to "Yes", and the required fields are configured, the unit will automatically attempt to negotiate a PUK with the OPNS server.